AdobeDocs/analytics-1.4-apis/docs/data-sources-api/data_types/r_data_source_info.md

 # dataSourceInfo

-Data structure that contains configuration settings for a full-processing data source.
+Data structure that contains configuration settings for a data source.

 |Element|Type|Description|
 |-------|----|-----------|